Sonikacbsc24/JavaLab_Session5/README.md

 The main method creates and uses different loan objects, showing how interfaces enable code reuse and modularity.

-Perfect for understanding Java packages, interfaces, and real-world application structure.
+Good for understanding Java packages, interfaces, and real-world application structure.

 ## Program Output: